resistorsoftware/Shopify-Developer-Book/text/10_Command_Line/10_Command_Line.markdown

 Once the assets are downloaded setup the files under version control.
 Make a local repository with git and store the client's code under version control for safety.
 Advanced developers might even add a git remote pointing at github so that all work is safely stored in a private repository there too.

+@@@ html
   $ git init
   $ git add .
   $ git commit -m 'initial commit of Shopify code for client XYZ'
+@@@

 With the code in git it is a great time to start working on the theme.
 Use the *theme watch* command to _watch_ the directory for any changes.
 As soon as a change is registered to a file, the theme watcher will transmit the changed file to the client site where the file was downloaded from.
 Any changes can be stored in git, ensuring a smooth and hassle free development experience.

+@@@ html
   $ git commit -am 'Fixed that pesky jQuery error the client had from blindly copy and pasting some bad code off the Internet'
+@@@

 This is a very productive and safe workflow.
 The code is under version control and it is easy to edit theme code using your favorite tools.
 If in the future the client wants more work done you just use the _theme download_ command to grab new files or changes to files initiated by the merchant or others.
 Git will keep track of all changes.
 You have a fighting chance when you are not the only person touching or editing a merchant site.
 Squashing some other designers work or other persons files is rarely an acceptable practice!